Gallstones are stones or lumps that develop in the gallbladder or bile duct when certain substances harden.

-Jaundice: If the gallstone leaves the gallbladder and gets stuck in the bile duct it may block the passage of bile into the intestine.
+If a gallstone leaves the gallbladder and gets stuck in the bile duct it may block the passage of bile into the intestine.
 The bile will then seep into the bloodstream, causing signs of jaundice.

 In most cases, this complication will require the surgical removal of the gallstone.
 For some people, the gallstone eventually passes into the intestine.

-Pancreatitis: If a small gallstone passes through the bile duct and blocks the pancreatic duct, or causes a reflux of liquids and bile into the duct, an individiual may develop pancreatitis.
+If a small gallstone passes through the bile duct and blocks the pancreatic duct, or causes a reflux of liquids and bile into the duct, an individual may develop pancreatitis.

-Some factors that increase the risk of developing gallstones, such as age, sex, and ethnic origin, cannot be altered.
+A person can’t change some of the factors that can increase their risk of developing gallstones, such as age, sex, and ethnic origin.

-Controlling bodyweight may also help prevent the formation of gallstones.
+A person may also try controlling body weight to help prevent the formation of gallstones.
 However, crash dieting and rapid weight loss increase the risk of developing gallstones.
-Moderation is advised.